-When dealing with PPD, be very wary of consuming any dark or negative media.
+When dealing with perinatal depression, be very wary of consuming any dark or negative media.
 PPD makes you very susceptible to scary thoughts, and these can often be triggered by reading or watching something negative.

-Now is not the time to seek out bad news, horror movies, sad stories, etc. Try to keep your media consumption light and positive, and ask the people in your life to avoid discussing anything dark or negative around you.
+Now is not the time to seek out bad news, horror movies or sad stories.
+In fact, you should consider these risk factors for the time being as they will only contribute to more major depression and mental illness.
+Try to keep your media consumption light and positive, and ask the people in your life to avoid discussing anything dark or negative around you.

 Reach for your comforts